 In between his crime fiction, James Patterson is also a prolific children’s author, having several entire series to his name.
 The film here is an adaptation of the Maximum Ride series, which concerns a group of children known as The Flock who have been born with wings and other powers as a result of genetic tinkering.
 The series began with The Angel Experiment (2005), which forms the basis of the film, and continued through a further eight books that follows The Flock from their escape from the laboratory to a search for their origins to being employed by the government as superheroes to their surviving the end of civilisation.

 This Maximum Ride film was a clear attempt to jump aboard the fad for Young Adult adapted works that were made through the late 2000s and especially into the early 2010s following the success of the Harry Potter series, the Twilight films and The Hunger Games series.
-The downside of this is that beyond these successes is a whole line of tentative YA film series that never ended up going beyond a single film – see the likes of I Am Number Four (2011), Beautiful Creatures (2013), The Mortal Instruments: City of Bones (2013), The Adventurer: The Curse of the Midas Box (2014), The Giver (2014), Vampire Academy (2014), Fallen (2016), The 5th Wave (2016), The Darkest Minds (2018), Mortal Engines (2018) and Artemis Fowl (2020).
+The downside of this is that beyond these successes is a whole line of tentative YA film series that never ended up going beyond a single film – see the likes of I Am Number Four (2011), Beautiful Creatures (2013), The Mortal Instruments: City of Bones (2013), The Adventurer: The Curse of the Midas Box (2014), The Giver (2014), Vampire Academy (2014), Fallen (2016), The 5th Wave (2016), The Darkest Minds (2018), Mortal Engines (2018),d Artemis Fowl (2020) and Chaos Walking (2021).